 - Explore the AMA's Code of Medical Ethics to answer questions on ethical and professional issues for physicians.

-- Access the white paper on “Collecting and Using Race, Ethnicity and Language Data in Ambulatory Settings” to find recommendations from the Commission to End Health Care Disparities on how to use demographic data to achieve practical goals.
+- Access the white paper on “Collecting and Using Race, Ethnicity and Language Data in Ambulatory Settings” (PDF) to find recommendations from the Commission to End Health Care Disparities on how to use demographic data to achieve practical goals.

 Research on Eliminating Health Care Inequalities